Triumph (band): Mainstream popularity (1979–1985)

 Never Surrender was initially released in 1982 on Attic Records in Canada, and was not released in the United States until January 1983.
 The album attained gold status in the US, and peaked at No. 26 on the US album chart.
 It saw the band's compositions take on more political overtones.
 Previously, Emmett had included a single political theme on each Triumph album. ("Just a Game", "Hard Road", and "Ordinary Man" portray Rik Emmett's strong populist leanings.)
 However, Never Surrender featured five anthems.
 The Jimi Hendrix-inspired riff-rocker "Too Much Thinking" even samples Ronald Reagan from one of his presidential speeches.
 "All the Way" (No. 2) and "A World of Fantasy" (No. 3) became Triumph's highest ever charting songs on the Top Rock Tracks chart, while the title track peaked at No. 23.
 The album earned gold record status in the United States (sales of 500,000 units).

 However, Triumph's relationship with RCA Records soured at this point; MCA Records executive Irving Azoff co-opted their debts and signed them for five albums.
 Following their 1984 label change, MCA took over distribution of their old catalogue for ten years.
 After the shift to MCA, the band began to work with outside producers, and their studio albums became increasingly difficult to replicate onstage.
-Triumph later added Rick Santers, a Toronto guitar and keyboard player, to support their last three tours.
+Triumph eventually added Rick Santers, a Toronto guitar and keyboard player, in 1986 to support their last three tours.

 Thunder Seven was released in late 1984, initially as a compact disc.
 Despite two hit singles and videos, "Spellbound" (No. 10 on the Top Rock Tracks chart) and "Follow Your Heart" (No. 13), the album failed to achieve expected levels of sales; cassette and vinyl formats were soon released.
 On Thunder Seven Emmett's lyrics addressed social concerns in an adult context and Rik Emmett and Gil Moore sang alternating vocal parts in "Follow Your Heart" and "Killing Time".
 Continuing in the direction of "Never Surrender", the entire second side formed a loose concept focusing on different perspectives of time with "Time Canon" mostly featuring multiple part voice harmonies.
 Thunder Seven became an RIAA certified gold album in 2003.

-In 1985, the band released Stages, a double live set culled from the previous three tours.
-It also included two new songs, including "Mind Games", for which a video was filmed, but the song failed to chart in either Canada or the U.S. On June 7, 1985, Triumph was ranked #2 in Performance Magazine's 6-week period ending "Tops in Performance" list.
+In 1985 the band released Stages, a double live set culled from the previous three tours.
+It also included two new songs, including "Mind Games", for which a video was filmed, but the song failed to chart in either Canada or the U.S. On June 7, 1985, Triumph was ranked No. 2 in Performance Magazine's 6-week period ending "Tops in Performance" list.
 That year the band performed with Mountain at the Prairie Capital Convention Center in Illinois.